What We Do

 Through conferences, scholarship, and collaboration with leading nongovernmental organizations in the field of disability rights, the Center has worked to support enhanced implementation and expanded adoption of the United Nations Convention on the Rights of Persons with Disabilities.
 Learn more

-INITIATIVE FOR HUMAN RIGHTS IN BUSINESS (IHRIB)
+HUMAN RIGHTS IN BUSINESS PROGRAM (HRIBP)

 HUMAN RIGHTS EDUCATION